-How does conveyancing in Lisvane differ for newly converted properties?
+How does conveyancing in Lisvane differ for new build properties?

-Most buyers of new build premises in Lisvane approach us having been asked by the seller to exchange contracts and commit to the purchase even before the residence is completed.
-This is because builders in Lisvane tend to acquire the site, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build residence in Lisvane approach us having been asked by the housebuilder to exchange contracts and commit to the purchase even before the premises is ready to move into.
+This is because new home sellers in Lisvane usually purchase the site, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
-It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Lisvane or who has acted in the same development.
+It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Lisvane or who has acted in the same development.

 I have been on the look out for a flat up to £245,000 and found one near me in Lisvane I like with amenity areas and station nearby, however it only has 51 years unexpired on the lease.
 There is not much else in Lisvane for this price, so just wondered if I would be making a grave error acquiring a lease with such few years left?

 If you require a home loan the shortness of the lease will likely be problematic.
 Discount the offer by the amount the lease extension will cost if it has not already been discounted.
 If the existing owner has owned the premises for a minimum of 2 years you can request that they commence the lease extension formalities and then assign it to you.
 You can add 90 years to the current lease and have £0 ground rent by law.
 You should consult your conveyancing solicitor regarding this.